philipxyc/MathMLToCSharp/README.md

 I hope you like the tool.
 Maybe you'll even find it useful.
 The original project was held on [CodePlex](http://www.codeplex.com/mmlsharp).
 Since the CodePlex is shutting down, and I find this project really helpful, but I didn't find this project on the original owner [Dmitri Nesteruk](https://github.com/nesteruk)'s repository, so I migrate this project here and trying to make it better.

 Oh, and if you liked this project, please star it.
 Thanks!

+# Smurf-IV Modifications
+- Fix the links in this page
+- Make the MathML library target different frameworks
+- Up the version to 1.1.0
+- Remove the need for the .net3.5 DLL's to simulate .Net 4 and above classes.
+- Add NuGet Distro